1120 SW Fifth Avenue, Portland, OR 97204

 Portland, Oregon 97201

 All monthly meetings of the Urban Forestry Commission are open to the public and community involvement is encouraged.
-The first five minutes of every meeting are reserved for testimony and more time can be arranged if you contact us in advance.
-Simply send an email to email@example.com and we'll find time on a future agenda.
+The first five minutes of meeting are typically reserved for public comments.
+Please check the meeting agenda ahead of time to confirm if time allows for public comments.

 If you do plan to attend a meeting and provide comment, please briefly review the following information.